 ENTFACT-446: Periodical Cicadas in Kentucky | Download PDF

-by D. W. Johnson and L. H. Townsend , Extension Entomologists
+by D. W. Johnson, L. H. Townsend, and Ric Bessin Extension Specialists

 University of Kentucky College of Agriculture